Bookbot

 Meer over het boek

-What does it mean to be an American, and what can America be today?<b> </b>To answer these questions, celebrated philosopher and journalist Bernard-Henri Lévy spent a year traveling throughout the country in the footsteps of another great Frenchman, Alexis de Tocqueville, whose Democracy in America remains the most influential book ever written about our country.
-The result is<b> </b>American Vertigo, a fascinating, wholly fresh look at a country we sometimes only think we know.
-From Rikers Island to Chicago mega-churches, from Muslim communities in Detroit to an Amish enclave in Iowa, Lévy investigates issues at the heart of our democracy: the special nature of American patriotism, the coexistence of freedom and religion (including the religion of baseball), the prison system, the “return of ideology” and the health of our political institutions, and much more.
-He revisits and updates Tocqueville’s most important beliefs, such as the dangers posed by “the tyranny of the majority,” explores what Europe and America have to learn from each other, and interprets what he sees with a novelist’s eye and a philosopher’s depth.
-Through powerful interview-based portraits across the spectrum of the American people, from prison guards to clergymen, from Norman Mailer to Barack Obama, from Sharon Stone to Richard Holbrooke, Lévy fills his book with a tapestry of American voices–some wise, some shocking.
-Both the grandeur and the hellish dimensions of American life are unflinchingly explored.
-And big themes emerge throughout, from the crucial choices America faces today to the underlying reality that, unlike the “Old World,” America remains the fulfillment of the world’s desire to worship, earn, and live as one wishes–a place, despite all, where inclusion remains not just an ideal but an actual practice.
-At a time when Americans are anxious about how the world perceives them and, indeed, keen to make sense of themselves, a brilliant and sympathetic foreign observer has arrived to help us begin a new conversation about the meaning of America. <i>From the Hardcover edition.</i>
+What does it mean to be an American, and what can America be today?
+Celebrated philosopher and journalist Bernard-Henri Lévy spent a year traveling across the country, following in the footsteps of Alexis de Tocqueville, whose work remains the most influential book about America.
+The result is a fresh examination of a country we think we know.
+From Rikers Island to Chicago mega-churches, and from Muslim communities in Detroit to an Amish enclave in Iowa, Lévy delves into core issues of our democracy: the unique nature of American patriotism, the interplay of freedom and religion (including baseball), the prison system, the resurgence of ideology, and the state of our political institutions.
+He revisits Tocqueville’s key ideas, such as the dangers of “the tyranny of the majority,” while exploring mutual lessons between Europe and America.
+Through powerful interviews with a diverse range of Americans—from prison guards to clergymen, and from cultural icons to political figures—Lévy presents a rich tapestry of voices, revealing both the grandeur and harsh realities of American life.
+The book addresses critical choices America faces today and highlights its role as a place where inclusion is not just an ideal but a practice.
+In a time of anxiety about global perceptions, Lévy offers a sympathetic perspective to spark a new conversation about the essence of America.

 Een boek kopen